scalikejdbc/scalikejdbc-cookbook/en/03_connection.md

 ## Using and configuring a connection pool

-To use a connection pool, pass a set of JDBC settings to an object called `ConnectionPool`. `Class.forName(String)` needs to be called because the JDBC driver is not loaded automatically.
+To use a connection pool, pass a set of JDBC settings to the object called `ConnectionPool`.
+Please keep in mind that you have to manually call `Class.forName(String)` because JDBC drivers are not loaded automatically.

     import scalikejdbc._
     Class.forName("org.h2.Driver")
     ConnectionPool.singleton("jdbc:h2:mem:db", "username", "password")

 This is all you need for the DB connection configuration.
-Once the above has been run, you can connect to the DB:
+After that, you can connect to the database as described below:

     val names: List[String] = DB readOnly { implicit session =>
       sql"select name from members".map(rs => rs.string("name")).list.apply()
     }

-The reason why the connection settings are applied here is because the `DB.readOnly` internally behaves like this:
+You may wonder how the connection settings are used here.
+The reason is that the `DB.readOnly` internally behaves like this:

     val names: List[String] = using(DB(ConnectionPool.borrow())) { db =>
       db.readOnly { implicit session =>